hit3k/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository for my Getting and Cleaning Data Course Project at Coursera
+Repository for my Data Science course at Coursera